idealius/cointoss_singularity/README.md

 # Hello World

 This program was conceived, researched, and somewhat haphazardly programmed just before the pandemic in early 2020.
-Aside from adding command line options, I have not continued much development on it because other repositories and the usual, but I wish to when time is available.
+Aside from adding command line options, I have not continued development on it because other repositories and the usual, but I wish to when time is available.

 # What is it?